 - You will have a permanent criminal record;

-A DUI or DWI arrest charge while serving in the Army, Marines, Navy, Air Force, or National Guard could ruin your career and future in the military, since a dishonorable discharge is a strong possibility if you are arrested and then convicted for a DUI charge offense, since there is a zero tolerance policy for driving under the influence.
-Alcohol or drug related charges in the military very often will result serious consequences for a serviceman.
+A DUI, DWI arrest charge while serving in the Army, Marines, Navy, Air Force, Space Force, or National Guard could ruin your career and future in the military.
+This is because a dishonorable discharge is a strong possibility if you are arrested and then convicted for drunk or drugged driving offense, since there is a zero tolerance policy for driving under the influence.
+The bottom line is, alcohol or drug related charges while active-duty in the military very often will result serious consequences for a serviceman.

 There are certain steps to take now for the best defense options if you currently serve, or plan to serve in the Armed Forces and have been arrested and charged with a first DUI offense.
 Please have your arrest details reviewed through us online with an experienced and local military DUI, DWI lawyer from where you will be going to court, and help to protect your legal rights and your military career.